A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Candidate optimal paths for Case 2:

 As it is claimed that the $L_\pi R_{\pi + \beta} L_\pi$ subpath can be replaced with an $L_\phi R_{\pi - \beta} L_\phi$ path, the net rotation matrix corresponding to the initial path and the alternate path should be equal.
 Hence,

-Using the rotation matrices corresponding to the $L$ and $R$ segments derived in \cite{free_terminal_sphere}, the expression obtained for the left-hand side (LHS) and right-hand side (RHS) is given in Appendix~\ref{appsubsect: CCCCC_non_optimality_proof}.
 A solution for $\phi$ is obtained by comparing the entries in the second row and second column in the matrix in the LHS (denoted by $\alpha_{22}$) and RHS (denoted by $\beta_{22}$).
 Equating the expressions for $\alpha_{22}$ and $\beta_{22},$ the equation obtained is given by

-where $s \phi := \sin{\phi}, c \phi := \cos{\phi}.$ A trivial solution to the above equation is $s \phi = 0,$ which is discarded.
+where $s_{\phi} := \sin{\phi}, c_{\phi} := \cos{\phi}.$ A trivial solution to the above equation is $s_{\phi} = 0,$ which is discarded.
 Another solution to the above equation can be obtained by solving $A \sin{\phi} + B \cos{\phi} = 0,$ which is the solution of interest.
 As $\beta \in (0, \pi)$ and since $r \leq \frac{1}{\sqrt{2}}$ is considered, $B \geq 0.$ It should be noted that when $r < \frac{1}{\sqrt{2}},$ $B > 0$.
 Hence, a solution for $\phi$ can always be obtained.
-For $r = \frac{1}{\sqrt{2}},$ $B = 0.$ However, the expression of $A$ for $r = \frac{1}{\sqrt{2}}$ is given by $A = 4 \left(\frac{1}{2} \right) \left(-\frac{1}{2} \right) + c \beta = -1 + c \beta,$ which cannot equal zero as $0 < \beta < \pi.$ Hence, a solution for $\phi$ can always be obtained from the above equation, as $A^2 + B^2 \neq 0$ for $r \leq \frac{1}{\sqrt{2}}$.
+For $r = \frac{1}{\sqrt{2}},$ $B = 0.$ However, the expression of $A$ for $r = \frac{1}{\sqrt{2}}$ is given by $A = 4 \left(\frac{1}{2} \right) \left(-\frac{1}{2} \right) + c_{\beta} = -1 + c_{\beta},$ which cannot equal zero as $0 < \beta < \pi.$ Hence, a solution for $\phi$ can always be obtained from the above equation, as $A^2 + B^2 \neq 0$ for $r \leq \frac{1}{\sqrt{2}}$.

-Let $s \theta := \frac{B}{\sqrt{A^2 + B^2}}$ and $c \theta := \frac{A}{\sqrt{A^2 + B^2}}$.
+Let $s_{\theta} := \frac{B}{\sqrt{A^2 + B^2}}$ and $c_{\theta} := \frac{A}{\sqrt{A^2 + B^2}}$.
 Hence, the desired equation to be solved can be rewritten as $\sin{\left(\phi + \theta \right)} = 0$.
-As $B \geq 0,$ $s \theta = \frac{B}{\sqrt{A^2 + B^2}} \geq 0.$ Hence, $\theta \in [0, \pi].$ Therefore, one of the solutions for the above equation is
+As $B \geq 0,$ $s_{\theta} = \frac{B}{\sqrt{A^2 + B^2}} \geq 0.$ Hence, $\theta \in [0, \pi].$ Therefore, one of the solutions for the above equation is

 which ensures that $\phi \in [0, \pi]$.
 Hence, if the alternate $L_\phi R_{\pi - \beta} L_\phi$ path connects the same initial and final configurations as the initial $L_\pi R_{\pi + \beta} L_\pi$ subpath, it is immediate that the $L_\pi R_{\pi + \beta} L_\pi$ subpath is non-optimal.